ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 elevationPoint
 ''''''''''''''''

 If a more complex height profile is required, additional elevation points can be specified with the `elevationPoint` tag.
+Elevation points are specified relative to the height of the segment start (at `s=0`).

 .. csv-table::
     :widths: 100 100 100 100 50